Reforming a Negative Workplace Culture

 “We’re starting a subtle campaign called Change Starts with You and getting staff-led initiatives.
 The Time’s Up and #MeToo movements showed us our harassment policy was outdated and no one knew where to find it or where to report.
 We had to redo the policy and trainings and we revamped the entire program,” she says.

-Staff-led initiatives take a little longer to accomplish but are easier to implement and are very rewarding.
+Staff-led initiatives of workplace culture take a little longer to accomplish but are easier to implement and are very rewarding.
 Pollock-Berry shared a quote she heard recently that applies to her philosophy on this: “Someone said, if you build it, they will come.
 If they build it, they’re already there.”

 This has led employees to start affinity groups also.
 There are nine groups including millennials, LGBTQ+ employees, working parents, knitters and a group for African-American team members.

 “These groups create allyships where, for example, the black employees will discuss challenges they face in the workplace and invite colleagues of different ethnicities to attend and learn,” she says.

 This type of culture shift has undoubtedly taken a lot of work and hit rough spots along the way, but it’s been very successful.
 Debbie Pollock-Berry says working at Save the Children US is her dream job and she’s pleased her 745 days in this role have been put to such good use.

 Blueback Global Inc. understands that NGOs operate under unique circumstances.
 We can help streamline your processes and increase impact.
 Download our free white paper, Globalizing NGOs to see how we can help you overcome your challenges.